PaperMC/PaperDocs/source/site/api.rst

 -------
 - ``paper`` - The PaperMC server implementation
 - ``waterfall`` - The Waterfall server proxy
-- ``travertine`` - The Travertine proxy; Waterfall, but supprting Minecraft 1.7.
+- ``travertine`` - The Travertine proxy; Waterfall, but supporting Minecraft 1.7.
 Now deprecated.

 The parent (``https://papermc.io/api/v2/projects``) will return a list of all available projects if accessed directly.